Multidisciplinary GRADUATE SCHOOL in Sustainable Development

-In January 2021, Uppsala University is establishing a new multidisciplinary graduate school in sustainable development.
+In January 2021, Uppsala University established a new multidisciplinary graduate school in sustainable development.
 The main mission of the graduate school is to conduct research based on key social challenges.
 The research will include subjects such as changed energy systems, sustainable consumption, destinations development.

 Uppsala University Campus Gotland, where the graduate school will be based, is an important hub in the university’s work towards a sustainable society.
 Here, the graduate school will be rooted in ongoing interdisciplinary collaborations in research and education, conducted in an international environment.